 eVent is very similar in design to Gore-Tex in that it is also an ePTFE based material.
 It was originally designed for industrial air filters by a company owned by General Electric before the company discovered it would make a fantastic waterproof breathable textile.
 Similar to Gore-Tex, eVent uses an external face fabric with a very similar polytetrafluoroethylene membrane.
-Where the big difference is in the inner-most layer: instead of using a solid material like Gore-tex (which uses a hydrophobic polyurethane (PU) film on the inside), eVent uses a secret propitiatory coating that protects the individual fibers without clogging the pores.
+Where the big difference is in the inner-most layer: instead of using a solid material like Gore-Tex (which uses a hydrophobic polyurethane (PU) film on the inside), eVent uses a propitiatory coating that protects the individual fibers without clogging the pores.
 The result is a more breathable ePTFE than Gore-Tex, yet a product that needs to be washed more frequently to maintain better breathability.

 Polyester, Polyurethane, or PU Films

-Coated fabrics are often used on price-pointed models and are nearly always less breathable and are far less long-lasting than the above-listed materials.
+Coated fabrics are often used on price-pointed models and are nearly always less breathable and far less long-lasting than the above-listed materials.
 It's worth repeating that even a coated waterproof and breathable fabric still gets sandwiched inside an exterior fabric and interior fabric and can be used in outdoor garments using a 2, 2.5, or 3 layer construction methods.
-To be clear, you could have a bomber 3-layer shell jacket that still uses a coated membrane sandwiched inside two other layers that form the backbone of that garments weather resistance.
+To be clear, you could have a bomber 3-layer shell jacket that still uses a coated membrane sandwiched inside two other layers that form the backbone of that garment's weather resistance.
 Coated fabrics like PU laminates can be made with stretchy textiles, allowing garments to have more range of motion.

 Durable Water Repellent (DWR)